Write Yourself Home

 Simultaneous life changes have been milling me thin this summer—grinding me to the finest of fine dust.
 So fine that even writing isn’t the salvation it usually is.
 And that’s unsettling.

-ground so fine I am
+ground fine. ground so fine I am translucent-edged— then dust— then—

 First—my parents are in distress and I cannot stop, divert, or even slow the train speeding toward them.
 The situation is complex and exhausting for everyone, made especially hard because I live 3000 miles distant.